Trixie Cruz-Angeles: Legal career

 As a lawyer, Cruz-Angeles had members of the Magdalo Group and former Iglesia ni Cristo worker Lowell Menorca as among her high-profile clients.
 She defended the Magdalo Group for their involvement a coup d'état attempt against the administration of President Gloria Macapagal Arroyo in the Oakwood mutiny in 2003.
 Menorca on his part was allegedly detained by his church at the height of a leadership controversy in 2015.

 In 2016, the Supreme Court of the Philippines imposed a suspension against her for three years for violating the Code of Professional Responsibility.
 A client sued her for failing to process his annulment case despite payment of legal fees.
 Cruz-Angeles maintained she was not remiss in fulfilling her duties adding that the client failed to provide the address of his estranged wife and present sufficient evidence.

 Other

 Cruz-Angeles is a vlogger.
-She maintains the vlog "Luminous by Trixie Cruz-Angeles & Ahmed Paglinawan” which has 406,000 followers in Facebook and more than 85,000 subscribers.
+She maintains the vlog "Luminous by Trixie Cruz-Angeles & Ahmed Paglinawan” which has 406,000 followers in Facebook as of 2022 and more than 100,000 subscribers in YouTube.
 She was also a host in the radio program Karambola on DWIZ from 2018 to May 2022.

+On February 3, 2024, during her livestream, she confirmed that she was removed from Karambola without disclosing the reason.

 She was a publisher for the website Politiko and a columnist at the Philippine Daily Inquirer.
 She was also a lecturer at the Ateneo de Manila University and the Institute for Cultural and Arts Management.